dbohdan/stone-agent/README.md

 [ssh-agent](https://en.wikipedia.org/wiki/Ssh-agent)
 and
 [gpg-agent](https://www.gnupg.org/documentation/manuals/gnupg/Invoking-GPG_002dAGENT.html).
-It is a proof of concept meant for password managers based on age and shell.
+It is meant as a proof of concept for password managers based on age and shell.
 Bugs and security vulnerabilities are to be expected.

 The agent uses a private key given on launch to decrypt anything sent through a Unix domain socket.